Black Death in the Holy Roman Empire: Progress of the plague

-The bubonic plague pandemic known as the Black Death reached Switzerland and Austria from Northern Italy in the South and Savoy in the West, and the Rhine and Central Germany from Northern France, and Northern Germany from Denmark.
-It continued from the Empire East to the Baltics and finally to Russia.
+The pandemic known as the Black Death (bubonic) reached Switzerland and Austria from Northern Italy in the South and Savoy in the West, and the Rhine and Central Germany from Northern France, and Northern Germany from Denmark.
+It continued from the Empire East to the Baltics and finally to the Rus' principalities.

 Switzerland

 The Black Death reached Switzerland south from Ticino in Italy, and West to Rhone and Geneva from Avignon in France.
-According to tradition, Mühldrof am Inn was the first German language city to be affected by the Black Death, on 29 June 1348.
+According to tradition, Mühldorf am Inn was the first German language city to be affected by the Black Death, on 29 June 1348.
 Most of Switzerland was affected during the year of 1349, when the plague reached Bern, Zürich, Basel and Saint Gallen.

 Austria

 The Black Death in Austria is mainly described by the chronicle of the Neuberg Monastery in Steiermark.
 The Neuberg Chronicle dates the outbreak of plague in Austria to the feast of St Martin on 11 November 1348.
 In parallel with the plague, severe floods affected Austria.
 The plague interrupted the ongoing feud among the nobility, who were forced to cooperate against it.
 The Neuberg Chronicle describes an outbreak of festivities among the peasantry and public to distract themselves from the catastrophe, and how law and order collapsed.
 The plague reached Vienna in May 1349, where it lasted until September and killed about one-third of the population.